Blog Post December 9, 2025 | 14 minutes read

 "3D product images can increase conversions by 250%."

-Whether it’s a lifestyle image that lets customers see how a product fits into a space, a video demo of how it works or a 360° view that shows every angle, rich media drives engagement and conversions.
+Whether it’s a lifestyle image that lets customers see how a product fits into a space, a video demo of how it works, a carousel of images or a 360° view that shows every angle, rich media drives engagement and conversions.

 Add enhanced content to deliver below-the-fold content that meets retailer and marketplace standards while giving shoppers everything they need to click “Add to cart.”